Oklahoma City bombing: Arrests

 McVeigh was arrested within 90 minutes of the explosion, as he was traveling north on Interstate 35 near Perry in Noble County, Oklahoma.
 Oklahoma State Trooper Charlie Hanger stopped McVeigh for driving his yellow 1977 Mercury Marquis without a license plate, and arrested him for having a concealed weapon.
 For his home address, McVeigh falsely claimed he resided at Terry Nichols's brother James's house in Michigan.
 After booking McVeigh into jail, Trooper Hanger searched his patrol car and found a business card which had been concealed by McVeigh after being handcuffed.
 Written on the back of the card, which was from a military surplus store in Antigo, Wisconsin, were the words "TNT at $5 a stick.
 Need more."
 The card was later used as evidence during McVeigh's trial.

 While investigating the VIN on an axle of the truck used in the explosion and the remnants of the license plate, federal agents were able to link the truck to a specific Ryder rental agency in Junction City, Kansas.
-Using a sketch created with the assistance of Eldon Elliot, owner of the agency, the agents were able to implicate McVeigh in the bombing.
+Using a sketch created with the assistance of Eldon Elliott, owner of the agency, the agents were able to implicate McVeigh in the bombing.
 McVeigh was also identified by Lea McGown of the Dreamland Motel, who remembered him parking a large yellow Ryder truck in the lot; McVeigh had signed in under his real name at the motel, using an address that matched the one on his forged license and the charge sheet at the Perry Police Station.
 Before signing his real name at the motel, McVeigh had used false names for his transactions.
 McGown noted, "People are so used to signing their own name that when they go to sign a phony name, they almost always go to write, and then look up for a moment as if to remember the new name they want to use.
 That's what [McVeigh] did, and when he looked up I started talking to him, and it threw him."